-UPDATED: This post was first published in November 2018 and has been updated in September 2020 with businesses that have closed or COVID-19 changes.
+UPDATED: This post was first published in November 2018 and has been updated in January 2022 with businesses that have closed.
 I work hard to keep this list updated, so please let me know if hours have changed or if you know of something new to add!

 Disclosure: This post contains affiliate links.
 I may receive payment for purchases made through the links.

 You’ll find several sections in this list including things to do indoors and things to do outdoors.
 And of course, most of the Omaha places on this list are kid-friendly.

 Indoor Things To Do In Omaha In The Winter

 If you’re looking for unique things to do indoors in the winter, this is your list:

 Check Groupon for discounts or visit at off times of the day to save some money.